meownoid/sharpei/README.md

 # Sharpei

-Sharpei is a command line tool for creating thumbnails and easy photo publishing built on top of the [vips](https://github.com/libvips/libvips) library.
+Sharpei is a command line tool for an easy image resizing and creating thumbnails built on top of the [vips](https://github.com/libvips/libvips) library.

 Key features: